Henry Peach Robinson: Works

 Robinson was one of the most prominent art photographers of his day.

 His third and the most famous composite picture, "Fading Away" (1858), was both popular and fashionably morbid.
+He created it using five photographic negatives.
+It depicts a young woman dying of tuberculosis, and some reviewers were "scandalized" because they believed the photograph's subject really had been dying.

 He was a follower of the pre-Raphaelites and was influenced by the aesthetic views of John Ruskin.
 In his Pre-Raphaelite phase he attempted to realize moments of timeless significance in a "mediaeval" setting, anticipating the work of Julia Margaret Cameron, Burne-Jones and the Symbolists.

 According to his letters, he was influenced by the paintings of J. M. W. Turner.
 He defended composite photography, asserting that the creation of combination photographs was as demanding of the photographer as paintings were of the artist.
 Robinson compared the making of Fading Away with Zeuxis' legendary combining of the best features of five young ladies from Crotona to produce his picture of Helena.